-"The SEC generally dislikes 'contemporaneous' trading," that is, that anyone in our firm might enter an order for her or his own account at the same time as an order in the same security for a client.
+This avoids the issue of 'contemporaneous' trading, that is, the possibility that anyone in our firm might enter an order for her or his own account at or around the same time as an order in the same security for a client.
 Note that these restrictions are not applied to investments in mutual funds that are unaffiliated with our firm.